Coronavirus: WHO urges delaying booster shots | DW | 04.08.2021

 Rich nations should help poorer ones access COVID vaccines before giving booster shots to their own citizens, the WHO says.
 Germany already has plans to offer extra jabs.

-The head of the World Health Organization (WHO) on Wednesday urged countries to hold off on giving booster shots until at least a tenth of the population in all nations is vaccinated against COVID-19.
+The head of the World Health Organization (WHO), Tedros Adhanom Ghebreyesus, on Wednesday urged countries to hold off on giving booster shots until at least a tenth of the population in all nations is vaccinated against COVID-19.

-"[The] WHO is calling for a moratorium on boosters until at least the end of September to enable at least 10% of the population of every country to be vaccinated,'' Tedros Adhanom Ghebreyesus said.
+"[The] WHO is calling for a moratorium on boosters until at least the end of September to enable at least 10% of the population of every country to be vaccinated,'' Tedros said.

 His remarks come as Germany, France, Israel and many other Middle Eastern countries have begun, or are set to begin, giving people an extra dose of COVID-19 vaccines.
 Health officials are trying to curb the spread of the highly transmissible delta variant of the coronavirus.